-Easy and delicious, this Cranberry-Themed Holiday Platter features prosciutto, bosc pear, sugared cranberries, fresh rosemary, lovely Ozery lavash crackers, cinnamon candied pecans, spreadable goat cheese and a homemade cranberry-onion marmalade.
+Easy and delicious this perfect for Fall charcuterie board features prosciutto, Bosc pear, sugared cranberries, fresh rosemary, lovely crackers, cinnamon candied pecans, spreadable goat cheese and a homemade cranberry-onion marmalade.

-This Cranberry-Themed Holiday Platter is a great example of that idea.
-All of the flavours go so beautifully together, from the lovely parma prosciutto, to the tangy, spreadable goat cheese, the delicious cranberry-onion marmalade, the bosc pear slices and the cinnamon candied pecans.
+This Fall charcuterie board is a great example of that idea.
+All of the flavours go so beautifully together, from the lovely parma prosciutto, to the tangy, spreadable goat cheese, the delicious cranberry-onion marmalade, the Bosc pear slices and the cinnamon candied pecans.
 Quick-sugared cranberries and rosemary provide a festive touch to the platter.
-And of course, no great holiday platter is complete without a great cracker, and Ozery Bakery Organic Cranberry and Grains Lavash fit that bill perfectly.
+And of course, no great holiday platter is complete without some great crackers.

 You can make the candied pecans, cranberry-onion marmalade and the sugared cranberries ahead and then you will always prepared to make a quick platter when you need to!